rsdoiel/antenna/journalism.md

 date: 2025-05-20, from: The Daily Bruin (UCLA Student Newspaper)

 Stefano Fendrich had only been editor in chief of the Daily Trojan for a few weeks when he received bad news.
-The University of Southern California&#8217;s Student Life office told him the paper had a budget deficit of $80,000, print was being cut from daily to three days a week and his staff would no longer be paid, Fendrich said.
+The University of Southern California’s Student Life office told him the paper had a budget deficit of $80,000, print was being cut from daily to three days a week and his staff would no longer be paid, Fendrich said.

 <br>